kekse1/erase.js/README.md

 Without jailbreak one can't `dd` the whole disk drive(s).
 So I needed to do this directly on file level..

+> [!NOTE]
+> Currently I'm working on a new version, everything again from scratch.

 ## Flash/SSD drives

 > [!WARNING]